 Origination fees are subtracted at the time the loan is disbursed.
 Loans are disbursed in two payments.
-Upon graduation, withdrawal or a change in enrollment status to less than half-time, students are required to participate in an exit loan counseling session with a representative from the Financial Aid Office.
+Upon graduation, withdrawal or a change in enrollment status to less than half-time, students are required to participate in an exit loan counseling session online or with a representative from the Financial Aid Office.

 Repayment on student loans begins six months after graduation, upon termination of education or reduction of their course load below half-time.
-Students may apply for in-school deferments by contacting their lender when they return to school for at least half-time study.